jonlpersson/ed-latimore/site/_posts/2021-09-30-how-to-get-closer-to-a-friend.md

 ## 1\.
 Know what kind of friend you’re dealing with

-According to one study<sup id="fnref:3" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:3">3</a>,</sup> a person only has the mental room for about 150 friends.
+According to one study<sup>[3](#fn:3){: .footnote rel="footnote"},</sup> a person only has the mental room for about 150 friends.
 Of those, only 1-5 of them are considered close friends.
 Knowing the type of friendships you want to create, and where your current friends sit, will help you be more intentional about how you develop the relationship.

 We typically consider friends those unrelated to us but friend groups can include family and significant others as well.
 These are categorized into five general categories with the first being the closest: